hclbaur/sdt-core/docs/SPECIFICATION.md

 Returns the value of the implicit time zone ID from the SDT context.
 This is the time zone to be used when a date-time value that does not have a time zone component is used in a comparison or arithmetic operation.

-<i>Note:</i> the result is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.
+<i>Note:</i> this function is deterministic and context-dependent; multiple invocations within the same execution context will return the same result.

 Example: